The Seattle Aquarium is one of the best aquariums I’ve ever been to. The red octopus is simply incredible. Seriously. Check out our photos below.

 Such stunning coral and electric seaweed…is that what that is?

 Hey buddy!
-We visited this otter outside.
+We saw this otter outside.
 The Seattle Aquarium has so many outdoor animals, so if you visit be sure you don’t miss going outside.

 Overall, the Seattle Aquarium is a great place to spend a few hours, especially if it’s raining.
 Thanks so much for visiting and happy travelling.